All Episodes

 Bruce Springsteen, CBS News website.

-They have this clip-up for the upcoming 60 minutes interview that Scott Pelley did with Bruce Springsteen.
+They have this clip up for the upcoming 60 Minutes interview that Scott Pelley did with Bruce Springsteen.

-The modus apparent for anybody who doesn't like somebody criticizing where we've been or where we're going, you know.
+That's just the language of the day, you know, the modus apparandi for anybody who doesn't like somebody criticizing where we've been or where we're going.

 He's upset at people challenging his patriotism.